 How to use the ROC indicator

-There are a few different ways to interpret the ROC indicator.
-One popular method is to compare the indicator to a moving average.
+There are several different ways to interpret the ROC indicator.
+One popular method is to compare it to a moving average.
 If the ROC indicator is above the moving average, it suggests that the stock price is increasing.
-If the ROC indicator is below the moving average, it suggests that the stock price is falling at an increasing rate.
+If it is below the moving average, it suggests that the stock price is falling at an increasing rate.

 Another popular way to use the ROC indicator is to look for divergences.
 A bullish divergence occurs when the indicator makes new highs while the stock price makes lower highs.
 This often happens before a trend reversal and can be used as a buy signal.
 A bearish divergence occurs when the indicator makes new lows while the stock price makes higher lows.
 This often happens before a trend reversal and can be used as a sell signal.